dominiquemiller/blog-api/README.md

 I've been wanting to create my own blog for quite some time and I also wanted to build something using typescript and node, so here we are!
 One requirement was I wanted the flexibility to use any front-end framework so building an API was the logical choice!
+I also want the API to be extendable via plugins.

 Should you want to fork or contribute to this project please feel free.